 One way Nexa3D works intentionally is by applying circular design principles to its products, and following those principles up with validation and confirmation via metrics, measurements, and KPIs.
 Circular design involves creating a product that has a beginning but no single end of life, because it can be recycled or upcycled.
-An example of such a product is Nexa3D’s upcoming desktop 3D printer, the XiP.
+An example of such a product is Nexa3D’s XiP desktop 3D printer.

 “Early on when we assembled a team to start thinking about what the XiP means to us, we made some unconventional choices,” said Avi.
 “For example, we decided to design and fabricate the enclosure from aluminum billet.
 We did it for many functional reasons, but substantially, the main influencer here was that aluminum is the most recycled material in the world.
 97 percent of aluminum is recycled.”

 Nexa3D is also working on a way to reclaim excess resin that is removed in the process between finishing a print and washing it, as well as a way to reuse cleaning fluids from the post-processing stage.
 This reclaimer, as it is currently being called, will eventually be available to everyone.

 Reducing supports necessary in resin builds and other design adaptations are among other evolving areas of best practice with sustainability as a target.